cpyarger/Home-Assistant-Addons/README.md

 # RTLAMR to Home Assistant API Bridge hass.io addon
 A hass.io addon for a software defined radio tuned to listen for 433MHz RF transmissions and republish the data via Home Assistant's API

-This hassio addon is based on biochemguy's (non-docker) setup: https://community.home-assistant.io/t/get-your-smart-electric-water-and-gas-meter-scm-readings-into-home-assistant-with-a-rtl-sdr
+This hassio addon is based on  JDeath's (RTLAMR2MQTT)(https://github.com/jdeath/RTLAMR2MQQT/tree/master/RTLAMR2MQQT) addon

+Which is based on biochemguy's (non-docker) setup: https://community.home-assistant.io/t/get-your-smart-electric-water-and-gas-meter-scm-readings-into-home-assistant-with-a-rtl-sdr
 This hass.io addon is based on James Fry' project here: https://github.com/james-fry/hassio-addons/tree/master/rtl4332mqtt which was based on Chris Kacerguis' project here: https://github.com/chriskacerguis/honeywell2mqtt, which is in turn based on Marco Verleun's rtl2mqtt image here: https://github.com/roflmao/rtl2mqtt

-Try some of my other addons at: https://github.com/jdeath/homeassistant-addons Currently have MeTube (youtube downloader), speedtest, emulatorjs (web based retro game console player), and WireGuard Easy (wireguard with WebUI on ingress, no more manual config!)

 ## Usage